tiipotto/trivial_log/README.md

    * Panics are propangated to caller of the `log!` function.
      Either use panic=abort, or prevent/catch panics in the appender impl as the caller of `log!` is unlikely to expect it to panic.
 4. trivial_log does NOT start any threads.
-   * If an appender can take a very long time (eg logging over a network), it may be a good idea to use a background thread.
+   * If an appender can take a very long time (e.g. logging over a network), it may be a good idea to use a background thread.
      See the [async example](./examples/async.rs) for a starting point.
 5. trivial_log does NOT do any synchronization
   * The appender impl has to synchronize to prevent concurrent access to mutable resources (such as a file/stream).